r3mcos3/n8n_workflows/README.md

 To get a quick visual understanding of any workflow, simply open the `Screenshot_*.png` file located within its respective workflow folder.

-## Contributing

-Feel free to add your own n8n workflows to this repository!
-Please ensure that:

-1. Each workflow is in its own clearly named folder.
-2. The folder contains both the `.json` workflow definition and a screenshot.
-3. You provide a brief description of your workflow in the `Workflows` section of this `README.md`.